How to comment on planning applications

 Every member of the community has the right to comment on any planning application, and we take your comments into consideration when recommending the application for approval or refusal.

 To be taken into consideration, a comment, also know as a representation, you must include your full name, full postal and / or email address and a contact telephone number if possible.
 Letters will not be acknowledged.
 Your comments whether submitted online, via email or in a letter will become public documents, they cannot be treated as confidential even if the writer expressly wishes it (in accordance with the Local Government Act 2000).

 How do I comment on a planning application?

-If you are a statutory consultee or a member of a residents group please note that from 1st December 2013 we will start using our new online tool: Consultee Access.
+If you are a statutory consultee or want to comment as part of a resident or community group please note that you now need to register using our new online tool: Consultee Access.
 Find more information on this page

 Search for the planning application and if it is available for comment, you will find a 'Make a public comment' button on the specific planning application details page.